 How does College Credit Plus impact athletic eligibility?

-If you’re a student athlete, you must remain eligibility in accordance with the Ohio High School Athletic Association (OHSAA) bylaws.
-To be eligible, students must be passing five, one credit courses or the equivalent per grading period with the high school and college courses combined.
+If you’re a student athlete, you must remain eligible in accordance with the Ohio High School Athletic Association (OHSAA) bylaws.
+To be eligible, students must pass five, one credit courses or the equivalent per grading period with the high school and college courses combined.
 Most College Credit Plus courses taken during a semester will equal one Carnegie unit, allowing students to earn more than the required five for athletic eligibility.
-Please check with your guidance counselor to ensure that the course work you are taking is compliant the OHSAA.
+Please check with your guidance counselor to ensure that the course work you are taking is compliant with OHSAA.

 Guidelines for Student Athletic Eligibility - Ohio High School Athletic Association’s eligibility criteria for College Credit Plus students who want to participate in sports.

 If I take CCP courses while in high school, will I be considered a first-time freshman or a transfer student after I graduate from high school and enroll in college?

 This is a great question.
 Generally, colleges will determine your status based on when you graduate from high school.
 If you graduate from high school in the spring and immediately enroll in college the following fall, you would be considered a freshman at most institutions from an admissions and student life perspective.
 That means that you would be considered for freshman scholarships, attend freshman orientation, and live in freshman housing.
 True, your credits would transfer and you would potentially have an academic status beyond a typical first-year student (some students have enough credits to have junior status!).
 But you would still be attending college for the first time since graduating from high school so the benefits of freshman residence life and programming would be available to you.
 Check with the college/university that you’ll be attending to verify their individual policy and procedures.